procitec/qt/qtwebengine/src/3rdparty/chromium/testing/libfuzzer/libprotobuf-mutator.md

 This is very similar to the same step in writing a standard libFuzzer fuzzer.
 The only real differences are accepting protobufs rather than raw data and converting them to the desired format.
 Conversion code can't really be explored in this guide since it is format-specific.
 However, a good example of conversion code (and a fuzz target) can be found in `testing/libfuzzer/fuzzers/url_parse_proto_fuzzer.cc`.
 That example thoroughly documents how it converts the Url protobuf message into a real URL string.
 A good convention is printing the native input when the `LPM_DUMP_NATIVE_INPUT` env variable is set.
-This will make it easy to retreive the actual input that causes the code to crash instead of the protobuf version of it (eg you can get the URL string that causes an input to crash rather than a protobuf).
+This will make it easy to retrieve the actual input that causes the code to crash instead of the protobuf version of it (e.g. you can get the URL string that causes an input to crash rather than a protobuf).
 Since it is only a convention it is strongly recommended even though it isn't necessary.
 You don't need to do this if the native input of targeted_function is protobufs.
 Beware that printing a newline can make the output invalid for some formats.
 In this case you should use `fflush(0)` since otherwise the program may crash before native_input is actually printed.

 ### Define the GN Target